Perfect Tooth Restoration

 Frequently Asked Questions

-When comparing a crown to a filling, a significant distinction lies in their durability, particularly concerning teeth with extensive biting surfaces.
-Fillings on the biting areas of molars may chip or loosen due to the repetitive pressure exerted during chewing or habitual clenching.
-On the other hand, a crown offers a resilient, unbroken surface spanning from gumline to gumline, specifically engineered to withstand much higher forces over an extended duration.
+When comparing crowns to fillings, the main difference is their lifespan, especially for teeth with large biting surfaces.
+Fillings on the chewing surfaces of molars are prone to chipping or loosening over time due to the constant pressure from chewing or grinding.
+On the other hand, a crown offers a durable, seamless surface that extends from gumline to gumline, built to withstand much higher forces for an extended period.

-The procedure for getting a crown can be comparable to getting a filling, depending on the condition of your tooth.
-Our primary focus is on ensuring your comfort throughout the process.
-We take the time to meticulously numb the area and employ suitable freezing techniques during the tooth preparation to minimize any discomfort.
-Following the procedure, you might experience mild sensitivity or soreness in the gums surrounding the tooth, which should subside shortly.
-If you have any apprehensions about visiting the dentist, please don’t hesitate to inform us!
-We are dedicated to easing your worries and making your experience as comfortable as can be.
+The process of getting a crown is similar to getting a filling, depending on the condition of your tooth.
+Our main priority is ensuring your comfort throughout the procedure.
+We take care to numb the area and use freezing techniques to minimise any discomfort.
+After the procedure, you may feel mild sensitivity or soreness around the gum, but this should fade quickly.
+If you feel uneasy about your visit, please inform us!
+We are dedicated to making your experience as comfortable as possible.

 Dr. Habib